Batroun: History

+During the Fourth Syrian War, the Seleucid king Antiochus III invaded territory controlled by Ptolemaic Kingdom and marched south along the eastern Mediterranean coast, capturing several cities along the way, including Botrys, as he advanced into the region known as Coele-Syria.

 The city was under Roman rule to Phoenice Province, and later after the region was Christianized became a suffragan of the Patriarch of Antioch.

 In 551, Batroun was destroyed by an earthquake, which also caused mudslides and made the Cape Lithoprosopon crack.
 Historians believe that Batroun's large natural harbor was formed during the earthquake.

 Three Greek Orthodox bishops are known to have come from Batroun: Porphyrius in 451, Elias about 512 and Stephen in 553 (Lequien, II, 827).
 According to a Greek Notitia episcopatuum, the Greek Orthodox See has existed in Batroun since the tenth century when the city was then called Petrounion.
 After the Muslim conquests of the region, the name was Arabicized to Batroun.

 Batroun was controlled by the Crusaders in 1104, to be known as the Lordship of Botrun as part of the County of Tripoli, until it was conquered by the Mamluk Sultanate in 1289.
 One of Batroun's archaeological sites is Mseilha Fort, which is constructed on an isolated massive rock with steep sides protruding in the middle of a plain surrounded by mountains.

 Under Ottoman rule, Batroun was the centre of a kaza in the mutessariflik of Lebanon and the seat of a Maronite diocese, suffragan to the Maronite Catholic Patriarchate of Antioch.
 Since 1999, it has been the seat of the Maronite eparchy.